ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Type: Enumeration

 This property specifies the application's expectation of the dominating traffic pattern for this Connection.
-The Capacity Profile should only be used with the `Prefer` preference level; other preference levels make no sense for profiles.
+This implies that the transport system should optimize for the capacity profile specified.
+This can influence path and protocol selection.
 The following values are valid for Capacity Profile:

   Default:
   : The application makes no representation about its expected